-Varkala is a small beach town perched high on a red sandstone cliff overlooking the sea.
+Varkala is perched high on a red sandstone cliff overlooking the sea.
 I thought it would be a good start of my backpacking trip in Kerala.
 What would be better than planning the rest of my journey in a lovely beach hut with a hammock overlooking the ocean.

 I couldn’t have thought of a better introduction to South India.
 Not only was my hammock among the palmtrees an idyllic getaway, but the small town also kept surprising me with interesting experiences.
 Like many places in India wonderful things simply come on your path.